LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 Mapping is the process of defining how a document and its fields are indexed and stored.
 It defines the data type and format of the fields in the documents.
 As a result, mapping can significantly affect how Elasticsearch searches and stores data.

-Understanding how mapping works will help you define mapping that best serves your use case and help you fix these pesky errors as they come up.
+Understanding how mapping works will help you define mapping that best serves your use case.

-By the end of this workshop, you will be able to define what a mapping is and efine your own mapping to make indexing and searching fore efficient.
+By the end of this workshop, you will be able to define what a mapping is and define your own mapping to make indexing and searching more efficient.

 ## Resources